zeljkofilipin/filipin.eu/_posts/2021/2021-02-19-pragmatic-programmer.md

 I would highly recommend reading the book.
 It might be especially useful for people early in their careers.
 The book is full of advice and tips.
 It's hard to summarize it all.
 I'll comment on a few quotes from the book that caught my attention.

 I've read the book on Kindle (see photo).
-Quotes from the book reference page numbers in pdf version.
+Quotes from the book reference page numbers in PDF version.

 ## Preface to the Second Edition